kentonv/lanparty/guide.md

 This will take a while, but you'll see progress updates on-screen as it goes.

+### Register Windows licenses

+The first time you boot each machine into Windows 10 (e.g. following the instructions in the next section), it will recognize that the machine is not licensed and complain.
+Go through the normal process to acquire a Windows 10 license for that machine.
+Once licensed, the machine is registered in Microsoft's database, so it will never ask you again.
+Yes, this seems to imply that the machines will phone home to Microsoft for a license check every time you re-initialize their images from the master image, which is sort of disturbing... but it's a whole lot more convenient than what was needed with previous versions!

 ## LAN party operations

 This section describes how I use the `lanparty` script to operate an actual LAN party.